 My capital outlay project was funded by the State Legislature.
 What do I do next?

 As soon as a legislative session is completed, the information on the capital outlay projects that were funded is forwarded to the responsible state agency.
 The agency will then notify the local government responsible for carrying out the intended purpose of the project.
-The Agency will send a letter to: 1) Inform the entity of the project by stating the legislative intent of the project and legal citation; and 2) Request a scope of work to begin the negotiation of the contract (Joint Powers Agreement).
+The Agency will send a letter to: 1) Inform the entity of the project by stating the legislative intent of the project and legal citation; and 2) Request a scope of work to begin the negotiation of the contract (Intergovernmental Agreement).

 What is the Art in Public Places Program (AIPP)?

 In 1986, the Legislature of the State of New Mexico passed and the Governor signed into law the Art in Public Places Act (§13-4A-1, NMSA 1978, as amended).
 The legislation declares it to be "a policy of the State that a portion of appropriations for capital expenditures be set aside for the acquisition or commissioning of works of art to be used in, upon, or around public buildings." (§13-4A-2, NMSA 1978).
 The resulting AIPP is often referred to as the One Percent for Art Program because of the requirement in the law.
 The primary provision in the AIPP Act is that "all agencies shall allocate. . . one percent or $200,000, whichever is less, of the amount of money appropriated for new construction or a major renovation exceeding $100,000 to be expended for the acquisition of . . . art (§13-4A-4).